 Name: Local Bank

 Year Established: 1907

-Bank of Cherokee County was founded in 1907, the year Indian Territory and Oklahoma Territory united as the State of Oklahoma by a group of prominent members of the Cherokee Nation.
-As the only bank in the town of Hulbert, Oklahoma and with branches in Tahlequah and Park Hill, Oklahoma, Bank of Cherokee County sees its responsibilities extending beyond what is usually thought of as “ordinary” banking functions.
-Unlike "ordinary" banks, Bank of Cherokee County invests 95% of deposits back into Cherokee County.
+Local Bank (formerly the Bank of Cherokee County) was founded in 1907, the year Indian Territory and Oklahoma Territory united as the State of Oklahoma.
+This native-owned bank was founded by a group of prominent members of the Cherokee Nation.
+As the only bank in the town of Hulbert, Oklahoma, and with branches in Tahlequah and Park Hill, Oklahoma, Local Bank sees its responsibilities extending beyond what is usually thought of as “ordinary” banking functions.
+Unlike "ordinary" banks, Local Bank invests 95% of deposits back into Cherokee County.

-Community reinvestment is nothing new to Bank of Cherokee County.
+Community reinvestment is nothing new to Local Bank, the the only female, Native-owned financial institution in the United States.
 Since the bank’s founding at the turn of the century, its mission has been to serve its community.